AdHoc-Protocol/AdHoc-protocol/README.md

 ## typedef

-`Typedef` is used to create an alias (additional name) for a data type, not to create a new type.
+`Typedef` is employed to establish an alias (an additional name) for a data type, rather than creating a new type.
-When you need multiple fields to share the same type, you can declare and use `typedef`.
+When there's a need for multiple fields to share the same type, you can declare and use `typedef`.
-This approach allows you to modify the data type of all related fields at once easily.
+This approach simplifies the process of modifying the data type for all related fields simultaneously.

-AdHoc `typedef` is declared with a C# class construction that contains declaration of only one field named `typedef`.
+In AdHoc, `typedef` is declared with a C# class construction containing the declaration of a single field named `typedef`.
 The **name** of the class becomes an alias for the type of its `typedef` field.

-Example:
+For example, to adjust the default 255-character restriction for the `string` type, you would use the `[D]` attribute.
-To modify the default 255-character restriction for the `string` type, you have to use `[D]` attribute.
-If multiple fields have the same restriction, utilize `typedef` to share this meta information across all of them.
+If multiple fields share this restriction, you can utilize `typedef` to efficiently propagate this metadata across all of them.

 ```csharp
 class Packet{